Improving Your Child's Grades Through Karate

 To parents that have little experience with the world of martial arts, the entire sport can seem violent and dangerous for kids.
 Upon closer inspection, however, many find that their kids will reap an innumerable amount of benefits from participation in a martial arts training program.
 In addition to busting sedentary habits and getting kids in shape, martial arts instruction also helps kids learn these ten valuable lessons.

-2. To Manage Disappointment in Healthy Ways ?
-No matter how dedicated he is or how hard your child tries, there?s a good chance that he?ll be disappointed by a failure to advance or a mistake that he makes during training.
+2. To Manage Disappointment in Healthy Ways - No matter how dedicated he is or how hard your child tries, there is a good chance that he?ll be disappointed by a failure to advance or a mistake that he makes during training.
 Rather than shielding your child from these feelings, you can use the opportunity as a valuable teaching experience, helping him learn to manage that disappointment in healthy ways.

-6. To Listen Effectively ?
-It?s impossible to learn proper technique and improve martial arts skills if you can?t listen to the instructor carefully, which is why training in the martial arts can have such a strong impact on kids? listening skills as a whole.
+6. To Listen Effectively - It is impossible to learn proper technique and improve martial arts skills if you can?t listen to the instructor carefully, which is why training in the martial arts can have such a strong impact on kids? listening skills as a whole.

-9. The Importance of Confidence ?
-Success is dependent upon confidence and self-assurance in so many areas of life, and it?s imperative for kids to gain such traits.
+9. The Importance of Confidence - Success is dependent upon confidence and self-assurance in so many areas of life, and it is imperative for kids to gain such traits.
 Mastering new techniques in martial arts training will help your child to become more confident and slowly gain faith in her abilities, making her more confident and self-assured in general.

 These are just a few of the things that your child can learn from participation in a reputable, quality martial arts program.
 Before enrolling your child, however, it?s wise to remember that not all dojos are created equal.
-Just as it?s smart to shop around for the best area dance instructor or sports coach, you should also make an effort to locate an instruction facility in your area that has a strong reputation and a focus of kids? programs.
+Just as it is smart to shop around for the best area dance instructor or sports coach, you should also make an effort to locate an instruction facility in your area that has a strong reputation and a focus of kids programs.